Keeping up with the Iranians

 The performance and exhibition Keeping Up with the Iranians emerge from this music history by reconstructing a mehmooni starring world-famous singers Setareh and Poupak, number one charting pianist Fereshteh, and renowned choreographer Dancing Dina, visiting all the way from Los Angeles, California.
 To the rhythm of dāmbuli dimbol songs, they invite the audience to an unforgettable evening of dance, music, cake, and joy.
 The leftovers of the performance are then what becomes this exhibition; video documentation of the performances recorded by the audience itself, stale cake, the paper plates I Have a Heart, I Have a Stomach, the New York Times best-selling book Keeping up with the Iranians, and last but not least the overhanging question: a girl can leave Iran, but can Iran leave a girl the fuck alone?

-Created and produced by: Afrang Nordlöf Malekian
+Concept: Afrang Nordlöf Malekian

-Performers: Mia Herman, Sepideh Khodarahmi, Afrang Nordlöf Malekian, Edwin Safari
+Co-produced, performers: Mia Herman, Sepideh Khodarahmi, Afrang Nordlöf Malekian, Edwin Safari

-Graphic designer: Agga Stage
+Graphic design: Agga Stage

 Host: Samuel Girma